 For the cupcakes: Preheat the oven to 325 degrees F and line muffin pans with paper liners.

-In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and sugar until light and fluffy.
-Beat in the eggs and vanilla.
-Add the buttermilk and flour mixture alternately.
-Fill the liners about three-quarters of the way full and bake, 17 to 19 minutes.
+In the bowl of an electric mixer fitted with the paddle attachment, combine the eggs, buttermilk, oil and vanilla.
+Slowly add the sifted ingredients to the wet ingredients and beat until just combined.
+Fold in the shredded parsnips.
+Fill the liners about three-quarters of the way full and bake, 16 to 18 minutes.

 This recipe was created by a contestant during a cooking competition.
 It has not been tested for home use.